 To assure the very best results every time, carefully follow these step-by-step instructions for pressure cooking.
-You may find it helpful to refer back to the parts diagrams on pages 2-3.
+You may find it helpful to refer back to the parts diagrams on pages 2 and 3.

-- Prepare ingredients according to the directions in the pressure cooking recipe you have selected.
+- 1. Prepare ingredients according to the directions in the pressure cooking recipe you have selected.
 Pour liquid into the canner body, as specified in the recipe or timetable.
 This liquid is usually water.
 However, some recipes will call for other liquids, such as broth, juice, or wine. - 2.
-Place the cooking rack into the canner, if called for in the recipe (see helpful hints on page 22 for guidance on when to use). - 3.
-Important: Look through the vent pipe to make certain that it is clear (Fig. O) before closing the cover.
-See safety information on page 21.
+Place the cooking rack into the canner, if called for in the recipe (see helpful hints on page 25 for guidance on when to use). - 3.
+IMPORTANT: Look through the vent pipe to make certain that it is clear (Fig. D, page 6).
+Check to be sure the overpressure plug is seated properly in the cover (Fig. K, page 8).
+Make sure the two metal parts of the air vent/cover lock are securely fastened (Fig. L, page 8).
+See safety information on pages 24 and 25. - 4.
+Place cover on canner, aligning the V mark on the cover with the inverted V mark on the body handle (Fig. G, page 6).
+Press down on the cover handles to compress the sealing ring and turn the cover in the direction indicated to close (clockwise) until the cover handles are above the body handles.
+Do not rotate the cover beyond this point. - 5.
+Position canner on a level burner and range only.
+Use on a tilted burner or range may interfere with the operation of the pressure regulator.
+For electric coil and smooth-top ranges, use the element that most closely matches the 8-inch diameter of the canner bottom.
+This is the portion of the canner bottom which comes in contact with the element.